 USSR Constitution 1924 of the year

 A curious detail: the adoption of the Brezhnev Constitution for three years deprived citizens ... of their legal day off.
 This happened because the Basic Law adopted October 7 - this date became a new red day.
 The Stalinist Constitution Day (December 5) was annulled, 7 didn’t have time to celebrate October 1977, of course ...
 Moreover, this day fell on Friday.
 And in the next two years, respectively, Constitution Day fell on Saturday and Sunday, and the tradition of transferring holidays if they coincided with weekends did not exist then.

 ...
 The question of the termination of the Constitution of 1977 of the year arose after the signing in 1991 of the so-called Bialowieza Agreement - a document establishing the Commonwealth of Independent States.
-Presidents of the Russian Federation and Ukraine Boris Yeltsin and Leonid Kravchuk, as well as the chairman of the Supreme Council of Belarus Stanislav Shushkevich, put their autographs under it.
-The agreement declared that the USSR ceased to exist.
-A little later, the President of the Soviet Union, Mikhail Gorbachev, resigned as head of state.
+The presidents of the Russian Federation and Ukraine Boris Yeltsin and Leonid Kravchuk, as well as the chairman of the Supreme Council of Belarus Stanislav Shushkevich put their autographs under it.
+The agreement declared that the USSR had ceased to exist.
+A little later, President of the Soviet Union Mikhail Gorbachev resigned as head of state.
 And two years later, in 1993, a new Basic Law appeared in Russia ...
-But this is another история.
+But this is another story.